onap/policy-parent/docs/clamp/acm/acm-participant-guide.rst

   6. void update(UUID instanceId, AcElementDeploy element, Map<String, Object> inProperties) throws PfModelException;
   7. void prime(UUID compositionId, List<AutomationCompositionElementDefinition> elementDefinitionList) throws PfModelException;
   8. void deprime(UUID compositionId) throws PfModelException;
-  9. void handleRestartComposition(UUID compositionId, List<AutomationCompositionElementDefinition> elementDefinitionList, AcTypeState state) throws PfModelException;
-  10. void handleRestartInstance(UUID instanceId, AcElementDeploy element, Map<String, Object> properties, DeployState deployState, LockState lockState) throws PfModelException;
-  11. void migrate(UUID instanceId, AcElementDeploy element, UUID compositionTargetId, Map<String, Object> properties) throws PfModelException;
+  9. void migrate(UUID instanceId, AcElementDeploy element, UUID compositionTargetId, Map<String, Object> properties) throws PfModelException;

 **Note**: this class needs intermediaryApi and it should be passed by constructor.
 It is declared as protected and can be used.
-Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime, deprime, handleRestartComposition and handleRestartInstance.
+Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime and deprime.

 Un example of AutomationCompositionElementHandler implemented in 7.1.0 version and how to use AcElementListenerV1 abstract class: